LoriLuers-PIFSC/LoriLuers-PIFSC/README.md

-# Aloha!
-I'm Lori Luers
+# Aloha, I'm Lori Luers

 ## Applications Developer @ the Cooperative Institute for Marine and Atmospheric Research (CIMAR)